 Sit Fly Forward / Backward

-Once you can control a neutral sit position and it is steady and stable, you will understand the basics of how your body in the vertical orientation can be affected with slight body pitch changes.
-This will mean that controlling forward and backward movements are not unusual at this stage.
-From here learning to balance the inputs to demonstrate controlled and defined forward and backward movements are described in this technique.
+Once you can control a neutral, stable Sit Fly position, you will understand the basics of how your body, while in the vertical orientation, can be affected with slight body pitch changes.
+This will mean that controlling forward and backward movement is not unusual at this stage.
+Learning to balance these inputs to demonstrate controlled and defined forward and backward movements, is described in this technique.